Kadin Chung: International career

+Born in Canada, Chung is of Chinese and Filipino heritage on his father’s side.

 In June 2013, he made his debut in the Canadian youth program, attending a camp for the Canada U15 team.
 In April 2014, he was named to the Canada U16 squad for the Montaigu Tournament in France, as well as for the U16 Copa Mexico de Naciones.

 Chung was named to the Canada U17 squad for the 2015 CONCACAF U-17 Championship.
 Prior to the tournament, he was named man of the match in a friendly against Guatemala U17.
 He scored in the team's first match of the tournament against Haiti U17 on February 28.
 He was named the 2015 Canadian U17 Player of the Year.